Trending Topics

 4. 10-21 Police Phone app

-The 10-21 Police Phone app by Callyo is geared toward law enforcement with a variety of features; one of the most useful is that it allows you to spoof your phone number.
+The 10-21 Police Phone app is geared toward law enforcement with a variety of features; one of the most useful is that it allows you to spoof your phone number.
 You can set it to identify you as law enforcement, but I’ve found it most useful in concealing my identity from suspects.
 One way it does that is to generate a local number for whatever number you dial.

 So, if you’re calling someone out of state or even just another nearby area code, the caller will see a local number that will hopefully increase the chances of them answering.
-Cellphones play such an important role in investigations nowadays that simply confirming who uses a particular phone is enough to make some cases.
+Cell phones play such an important role in investigations nowadays that simply confirming who uses a particular phone is enough to make some cases.

 5. Books

-You can never have too much knowledge, and books are an effective way of gaining that knowledge at a reasonable price on your own schedule.
+You can never have too much knowledge and books are an effective way of gaining that knowledge at a reasonable price on your own schedule.

 Here are a few I would suggest to a new detective looking to learn:

-• Practical Homicide Investigation: Tactics, Procedures, and Forensic Techniques by Vernon J. Geberth.
 This is commonly referred to as the bible for homicide investigators and for good reason.
 It covers every aspect of death investigations with an emphasis on proper crime scene protocol and attention to detail.
 If you had to pick only one book off this list, this should be it.

-• I Know You Are Lying by Mark McClish.
 When we speak or write something, we are making a cognitive choice to use those words in that combination, and we are making that choice based on our knowledge of what happened.
 This book helps to explain statement analysis and how it can be helpful in determining if someone is being truthful or deceptive with you.

-• Violence: Reflections on a National Epidemic by James Gilligan, MD.
 Written by a prison psychologist, this book looks at why violent offenders are violent in the first place and the role shame plays in causing offenders to act out violently.
 You can’t effectively investigate violent offenders unless you understand why they do what they do.

-• Ghettoside: A True Story of Murder in America by Jill Leovy.
 This book looks at investigating homicides in a Los Angeles neighborhood where death is too common for both the residents and police officers who live and work there.
 The biggest takeaway for me was the difference that one dedicated and relentless detective can make in finding justice.

-• Child Molesters: A Behavioral Analysis by Kenneth V. Lanning.
 If you are ever called upon to investigate sex crimes involving children, this is an invaluable resource to help you better understand the psychology of child sex offenders.
 Best of all, it’s available for free online.

 6. Investigation software (an agency investment)